debnsuma/boa322/README.md

-# Deploy ML-powered music genre classifier and deploying it on AWS using AWS Lambda, Amazon EFS and Amazon S3
+# Deploy ML-powered music genre classifier using AWS Lambda, Amazon EFS and Amazon S3

 Repository for deploying multiple machine learning models for inference on AWS Lambda and Amazon EFS

 ## Introduction